equinor/septic-config-generator/docs/Howto_SCG.md

 ```

 - `outputfile` (optional string): The file that will be generated.
 Writes to stdout if not provided.
+- `encoding` (optional string, default: windows-1252): Specify the encoding for template files and the outputfile.
+Use
+  any label specified in the [get an encoding](https://encoding.spec.whatwg.org/#concept-encoding-get) algorithm.
+The
+  default may be changed to utf-8 at a later time. _(Added in v2.13)_
 - `templatepath` (string): The directory that contains all template files.
 - `adjustspacing` (boolean, default: true): Specifies whether to ensure exactly one newline between rendered template
   files.
 If `false`, then the rendering will default to